jamesquinlan/dsc-techstack/topics/ethics.md

 ## Assignment

 In this assignment, you will explore the ethical implications of data collection, analysis, and usage.
-You will consider issues such as privacy, consent, transparency, bias, accountability, and fairness.
+You will consider privacy, consent, transparency, bias, accountability, and fairness issues.

 #### Task 1: Select a Data-Related Issue
-Choose a data-related issue that you are interested in exploring further.
-This could be an issue that you have personal experience with, or it could be a topic that you have read about or heard discussed.
-Some examples of data-related issues include:
+You can choose a data-related issue that you are interested in exploring further.
+This could be an issue you have personal experience with, or it could be a topic you have read about or heard discussed.
+Some examples of data-related problems include:

 * Social media and data privacy